This article may contain links from our affiliate partners. Please read how we make money!

 Note that nearly all of these recipes are egg-free by default.
 However, some include eggs but have egg-free alternatives clearly mentioned.

 There is no shortage of variety here.
 Bookmark this page so you can try a new eggless breakfast recipe every week!
+Don’t forget to check out my meal prep guide for more help!

 This eggless breakfast recipe is easy to follow along and quite versatile in regard to what you can put inside.
 I like it topped with berries myself!